 In 2018 we welcomed back Sally Spedding while 2019 saw Mike Jenkins return for his second stint as judge.
 In 2020 award-winning poet Sally Spedding returned to judge again.

 In 2021, a special year, our 15th, we were delighted that Kathy Miles agreed to judge once again.

 Absent from the literary scene for five years, John Evans returned to judge in 2022 while in 2023 we have a brand new judge, Mick Evans – like Sally, Eloise and Kathy, a past winner and a fabulous poet.

 Unlike many competitions we do not filter* entries, our judges read every single poem so everyone has the same chance.
 We also believe in having (naming) as many ‘winners’ as possible.
-By having 20 winners each year it is our aim to encourage writers who may have come 4th, 5th etc. in other competitions but who would never know.
-In fact, since we’ve begun the competition other bigger contests have started to follow our lead and are also naming more writers amongst their winners, although no-one goes as far as we do yet!
+By having 20 winners each year we aim to encourage writers who may have come 4th, 5th etc. in other competitions but who would never know.
+Since we’ve begun the competition other bigger contests have started to follow our lead and are also naming more writers amongst their winners, although no one goes as far as we do yet!

 Promoting Welsh Talent

 Whilst the aims of the poetry competition have not changed since we began back in 2007, i.e. simply to help promote all good Welsh writers on the global stage, we have noticed that over all those years the taxpayer-funded, heavily-subsidised establishment organisations do not seem to want to help us achieve this aim.
 Every year we ask Literature Wales to help promote the contest (it is their job after all and they get millions of pounds of taxpayers’ money to do this!) but every year they seem to forget to promote us or we need to ask them several times, just to be included on their website or in a newsletter.